 This is a poem from a fellow blogger.
 Very interesting piece, makes you contemplate what difference you make in life.
-Check out their other work!
+If you enjoy the poem, be sure to check out their other work!

 Hi there!
 Please enjoy this evening’s poem, inspired by a conversation with my former Scout leader, and much embellished by myself.
 Apologies for the lack of blog posts recently, I was rather ill and didn’t get round to writing, but being better now, posts should be becoming more frequent again.